V-Kudryashov/md-Files/BikeLab/BikeLab.md

 <a name="frontfork"></a>
 ### 1.5 FrontFork
 **Description**<br>
-FrontForkVisualizer is designed to visualize a telescopic fork.
+FrontFork is designed to visualize a telescopic fork.
 The [WheelCollider](https://docs.unity3d.com/Manual/class-WheelCollider.html) damper moves vertically, but telescopic fork has some incline.
-FrontForkVisualizer performs appropriate motion of the dumper and wheel.
+FrontFork performs appropriate motion of the dumper and wheel.

 **Fields**
 - **frontCollider** -